Photos on traumatic occlusion and occlusal trauma created in our NYC TMJ Bite Guards office.

 Occlusal Trauma.
 This picture and x-ray shows traumatic occlusion resulting from a poorly designed dental crown.
 The oversized dental crown created a hyperocclusion or malocclusion.
 Occlusal adjustment was performed on this dental crown by reducing some of the porcelain height with a dental drill so that during centric relation – the patient’s natural teeth bite – this one tooth was no longer biting harder than the surrounding teeth.
 If this is not diagnosed and treated early then this tooth could suffer irreparable damage and manifest as severe bone loss and gum disease.

 Occlusal periodontal – combined bite gum – problems.
-A bad bite can cause periodontal gum disease.
+A bad bite can cause periodontal gum disease because of occlusal trauma.
 This 40 year old patient’s front teeth increasingly moved out towards her lip and down and she now has a teeth gap space.
 Fremitus on tooth #8 – a form of traumatic occlusion – was noted as was the deep bite.
 Consider sculpting incisal adjustment of the lower anterior teeth, then periodontal scaling & root planing and then probably periodontal gum surgery in the upper anterior.
 Following gum healing consider teeth bonding with a palatal splint after reducing the incisal length of tooth #8.
 This tooth moved easily back into a ideal tooth position with light finger pressure before the splint was placed.
 The lower incisal occlusal adjustment created the room to move this upper tooth back.

-Traumatic occlusion – hyperocclusion of the teeth bite following casual tooth extraction.
+Occlusal trauma (traumatic occlusion) – hyperocclusion of the teeth bite following casual tooth extraction.
 Supraeruption and mesial drift occurred after tooth extraction of a mandibular first molar.
 Pictures 1) -2) Show the upper first molar tooth has supraerupted because its opposing antagonist, the lower first molar tooth, has been extracted.
 Xray 3) Mesial drift of the lower second molar occurred after the extraction of the lower first molar.
 Xray 4) Both supraeruption of the upper first molar and mesial drifting of the lower second molar can be seen in this one xray after extraction of the lower first molar.
 Tooth extraction can frequently cause significant occlusal bite problems that can result in a traumatic occlusion if not actively prevented.
 Extracting a tooth and leaving teeth gaps may seem like an inexpensive choice – until you have to fix the problems caused by hyperocclusion and a pathologic occlusion!